quixio/quix-docs/docs/platform/tutorials/eventDetection/dataAcquisition.md

 2. Stream pre recorded [CSV data](#csv-data)

-You will only need to set up one of these data sources but if you with to do both you can do that too!
+You will only need to set up one of these data sources but if you want to do both you can do that too!

 ## Quix tracker App